Murrumbeena, Victoria: Murrumbeena Village

 Heritage protected Murrumbeena Village (1880s) sits on the main street of Neerim Road, the intersection of Murrumbeena Road and the railway station.
 The oldest building (430 Neerim Road) is a double storey Victorian era building dating from 1889.
 The village contains modern cafes and dining options (modern Australian, Chinese, fish and chips, Indian, pizza, Thai, Vietnamese); a wine bar; businesses including hairdressers/barbers, florist and curio/op shops; and services including a bank, post office, newsagent and pharmacy.
 Yoga and dance studios, and a martial arts centre also feature in this area.

-Murrumbeena Village is currently undergoing a creative revival following major infrastructure upgrades during 2017–2019.
-Numerous unique street cafes, evening dining options and a wine bar have popped up alongside small businesses in creative fields which value the suburb's combined ease of access, walkability and village feel.
+Murrumbeena Village is currently undergoing a remodeling following major infrastructure upgrades during 2017–2019.
+Numerous street cafes, evening dining options and a wine bar have popped up alongside small businesses in fields which value the suburb's combined ease of access, walkability and village feel.

 A creative market with local wares pops up fortnightly on Sundays (The Alleyway, Neerim Road) opposite the station.
 'Local Sundays,' combines live music with barefoot bowls on the last Sunday of the month at the nearby Murrumbeena Bowls Club.

 "Frogtopia," twin murals by local artist Anthony Breslin, feature in Attwood Lane between Neerim Road and the station.